redhataccess/pantheon/README.md

 Both the technical review and peer review processes take place in pull requests in GitHub.

 After creating and labeling a pull request as outlined above, the developers review the pull request and add comments regarding technical accuracy.
-Writers receive a notification that comments have been added via email, and when all comments have been addressed, the developers change the label from **Awaiting technical review** to **Technical review passed**.
+Writers receive a notification that comments have been added via email, and when all comments have been addressed, the developers change the label from **awaiting tech review** to **tech review passed**.

 When technical review is complete, writers click the **Request review** gear icon and select the name of a team member to request peer review.
 Writers receive a notification that comments have been added via email, and when all comments have been addressed, the reviewer clicks **Review changes > Approve** from the **Files changed** tab of the pull request to approve the changes and the pull request.